Abhishek-Palla/Abhishek-Palla/README.md

 - 👋 Hi, I’m @Abhishek-Palla
-- 👀 I’m interested in DataScience
+- 👀 I’m interested in FullStack
-- 🌱 I’m currently concepts on DataScience
+- 🌱 I’m currently concepts on FullStack
 - 📫 How to reach me +19409770736 or pallaa15@gmail.com

 <!---